-Remote learning sessions for this course MAY be recorded from time to time.
+All of the remote learning sessions for this course will be recorded.
 The data captured during these recordings may include your image, voice recordings, chat logs and personal identifiers (name displayed on the screen).
 The recordings will be used for educational purposes related to this course, including evaluations.
 The recordings may be disclosed to other individuals under special circumstances.
 Please contact the instructor if you have any concerns related to session recordings.

-Participants in this course are not permitted to record the sessions, except where the participant has the prior written permission of the instructor.
+Participants in this course are not permitted to record the sessions, except where recording is an approved accommodation, or the participant has the prior written permission of the instructor.